Using Blueprints in Petroleum Office

 Tips

-- Target cell matters — the blueprint inserts relative to the cell you select in Excel.
-Make sure there's enough empty space below and to the right
+- Target cell matters — the blueprint inserts relative to the target cell shown in the pane footer.
+Make sure there's enough empty space below and to the right; the detail panel's row × column size tells you how much

 - Multiple blueprints — you can insert multiple blueprints in the same worksheet at different locations